Course overview

 Expand and master your visual communication design skills

-Throughout this course, you will be exposed to a range of theoretical frameworks, creative techniques, and research methods that will enable you to investigate a subject of your choosing, unravel its complexity, and translate your findings into powerful visual narratives that can engage and mobilise diverse audiences.
+In this course, you’ll explore theoretical frameworks, creative techniques, and research methods to investigate a subject of your choice, transforming your findings into impactful visual narratives that engage diverse audiences.

-During the course you will establish a critical design practice, create dynamic interacting spaces, and apply design to respond to a range of needs.
-You’ll engage your target audiences by synthesising creativity with sound business theories – an essential skill that will boost your employability across many potential career avenues.
+You will establish a critical design practice, create dynamic spaces, and apply design to address various needs.
+By synthesising creativity with business theory, you’ll boost your employability across multiple career paths.

-• The hands-on design thinking skills to turn creative visions into truly engaging assets
+• Practical design thinking skills to turn creative ideas into engaging assets

-• The business and commercial acumen to reach and inspire audiences across all business, international and not-for-profit sectors
+• Business acumen to inspire audiences across all sectors

-• The confidence to generate real change and influence decision making at the most senior levels.
+• Confidence to drive change and influence decision-making at senior levels

 Key study topics